GLOBAL MARKETS-Mixed earnings, Greek jitters fuel market caution

 LONDON, Jan 27 (Reuters) - The euro rose and shares slipped in Europe on Tuesday as mixed corporate earnings and concerns over Greece kept investors cautious ahead of a busy week which will include the first policy meeting of the U.S. Federal Reserve this year.

-Russia was also in the spotlight after a cut to its credit rating dealt a further blow to the rouble, though by Tuesday the currency had regained some ground against the dollar.
+Russian markets were also jittery after a cut to the country’s sovereign credit rating.

-Investors will be keen to hear the Fed’s response to policy easing by global central banks such as the European Central Bank, whose long-awaited plan to buy bonds to revive the flagging euro zone economy has propelled bond yields and the euro to multi-year lows and stocks to multi-year highs.
+Investors will be keen to hear the Fed’s response to the recent policy easing by global central banks such as the European Central Bank, whose long-awaited plan to buy bonds to revive the flagging euro-zone economy has propelled bond yields and the euro to multi-year lows and stocks to multi-year highs.

-Although core bond yields held near those lows, lower-rated bond yields rose after Europe signalled it would not yield to a new Greek government’s demands for debt forgiveness, though it showed a willingness to give Athens more time to pay its debts.
+Although core bond yields held near those lows, lower-rated yields edged higher after Europe signalled it would not yield to a new Greek government’s demands for debt forgiveness, though it showed a willingness to give Athens more time to pay its debts.
 Top Greek shares were down 2.7 percent.

-Credit markets were also jittery beyond the euro zone, with the cost of insuring exposure to Russia’s debt up after Standard & Poor’s cut Russia’s sovereign credit rating to “junk” late on Monday, citing weakened economic growth prospects and Western sanctions over Ukraine.
+Credit markets were also jittery beyond the eurozone, with the cost of insuring exposure to Russia’s debt up after Standard & Poor’s cut Russia’s sovereign credit rating to “junk” late on Monday, citing weakened economic growth prospects and Western sanctions.

 “A lot of investors have been taken aback by the speed of macroeconomic adjustments,” said Sean Darby, global equity strategist at Jefferies.
 “This is not the type of environment they like to invest in.”